Iguanacolossus/energy-statistics/README.md

 The monthly coal production in 2016 was on average 20,983 trillion BTU under the 17 year monthly averages.
 The difference between coal and nuclear production is still as vast.
 <br>
 **Is there a significant difference in our consumption in 2016?**
-In other words, Is 2016 production numbers from the same shaped population as the last 17 years?
-My null hypothesis is that there is no difference in consumption for coal between the last 17 years and 2016.
+My null hypothesis is that there is no difference in consumption fof coal between the last 17 years and 2016.
 My alternative is that there is a significant difference in consumption.
-I decided to run a mann whitney u test because my samples are not normally distributed and the mann whitney u compares the medians not means.
+I decided to run a mann whitney u test becauseit assumes less and my samples are not normally distributed..
 My result was a p value of .00036.
-This is much smaller then the standard significance value of .05, so I will have to conclude that there is no significant differance between our most current year of consumption and the past 17.
+This is much smaller then the standard significance value of .05 so this means there is significan diffence between the medians of the averages in 2016 compared to the last 17 years.
-<br>*I would like to point out a couple caveats about this test.
-My sample sizes were 12 each so the results should be taken lightly.
-Also, I am not positive that this is independant data because it is comparing date time data*
+<br>*I would like to point out a caveat about this test.
+I am not positive that this is independant data because it is comparing date time data*

 <br>